 Under this system, all the following rules will apply:

-1. Advanced Placement, Dual Enrollment, National Industry Certification and Statewide Dual Credit will receive quality points as follows:
+1. Advanced Placement, Joint or Dual Enrollment, select National Industry Certification and Statewide Dual Credit will receive quality points as follows:

 A= 5, B=4, C=3, D=2, F=0

 2. Honors courses will receive quality points as follows: